-At the end of the experiment, we summed up the per round payoffs of both treatments and converted them into pounds at the rate of 3 lire per pound.
+At the end of the experiment, we summed up the per-round payoffs of both treatments and converted them into pounds at the rate of 3 lire per pound.
 With this exchange rate the incentives were clearly much stronger than in most experiments.
-In addition, we gave subjects £70 just for participating in the experiment.17 On average, subjects earned £134 (approximately equal to \$263 and e196) for a 2.5 hour experiment.
-The minimum payment amounted to £38 while the maximum was £268, with a standard deviation equal to £44.18
+In addition, we gave subjects £70 just for participating in the experiment.
+On average, subjects earned £134 (approximately equal to £263 and €196 at the time of the experiment) for a 2.5-hour experiment.
+The minimum payment amounted to \$38 while the maximum was £268, with a standard deviation equal to £44.

-Finally, before leaving, subjects filled out a short questionnaire, in which they reported some personal characteristics (gender, age, education, work position, job tenure) and described their strategy and their beliefs on other subjects' strategy in the experiment.
-Immediately after completing the questionnaire, subjects were paid in private and could leave the laboratory.19
+Finally, before leaving, subjects filled out a short questionnaire, in which they reported some personal characteristics (gender, age, education, work position, job tenure) and described their strategy and their beliefs on other subjects' strategy